Why do so many international students choose Seattle Colleges?

 WIDE VARIETY OF ACADEMIC PROGRAMS

-- University Transfer (Associate Transfer Degree): Earn an associate degree (i.e., the first two years of a bachelor's degree) and transfer to hundreds of four-year colleges and universities across the U.S. Students enjoy low tuition and small class sizes.
+- University Transfer (Associate Transfer Degree): Earn an associate degree (i.e., the first two years of a traditional bachelor's degree) and transfer to hundreds of four-year colleges and universities across the U.S. Students enjoy low tuition and small class sizes.

 - High School Completion Plus (High School Diploma + Associate Transfer Degree): Complete a Washington state high school diploma and an associate degree at the same time.